“A disciple of the kingdom…brings out of his storeroom new treasures as well as old.” Matthew 13:52

 So, finally, which shelf of books became a sacred portal to a far-off time and place that left me with an undying historical curiosity about the early church and its development?
 The answer is the Ante-Nicene, Nicene and Post-Nicene Fathers of the Church series.
 I would return often to those giant old books, and dig around in them looking for ancient treasures and newfound friends.

-My mom and dad probably don’t realize this, but the greatest Christmas present they’ve ever given me (as an adult) was the Ante-Nicene Fathers series in about 2004 while I was in seminary.
-This 10-volume set provided me with access to my own time machine and sacred portal right in my own personal study.
+My mom and dad don’t realize this, but the greatest Christmas present they’ve ever given me (as an adult, anyway) was the Ante-Nicene Fathers series I asked for in about 2004 while I was in seminary.
+This 10-volume set provided me with my own time machine and sacred portal right in my own personal study.
 I could now journey back and forth whenever I heard the siren’s whispering across the vast and bottomless seas of time.

 I am driven to plummet the depths of biblical wisdom.
 I long to journey back in time to discover how the life and legacy of Jesus lived on in subsequent generations, sweeping the globe, transforming cultures, transcending languages and buttressing entire civilizations with its moral and ethical vision.
 I live to know more and more of God’s faithful servants who faithfully passed on and propagated his teachings afresh in their own day to their own people.
 The journey is exhilarating, the discoveries make the hair stand up on my neck, and the treasures to be found are simply endless.